 You should have at least one credit card you pay off regularly and can use in emergencies.
 But you may be tempted to open accounts wherever you want to buy something new — a couch at a furniture store, a snow blower at a home improvement store, or a new suit at your favorite fashion outlet.

 Resist this urge.
-Though the lure of zero percent financing sounds attractive, you can damage your credit score if you owe too many creditors or can’t keep up with the payments, and this may hurt your chances of getting a loan when you go to make a large purchase, like a house.
+Though the lure of 0% financing sounds attractive, you can damage your credit score if you owe too many creditors or can’t keep up with the payments, and this may hurt your chances of getting a loan when you go to make a large purchase, like a house.

 Get Renters and Life Insurance

 Too many young people never look past tomorrow.
-While the likelihood of having a fire on your property or dying at a young age may be low, these things can happen — and you or your family could regret the lack of foresight to get insurance.
+While the likelihood of having a fire at your property or dying at a young age may be low, these things can happen — and you or your family could regret the lack of foresight to get insurance.
 Ideally, you’ll never use insurance, but it’s worth having for the peace of mind and the protection it can offer if you do need it.

-Start Saving for Retirement With Your First Job
+Start Saving for Retirement with Your First Job

 Again, just because you’re young doesn’t mean you can put off saving for the future.
 Retirement may seem too far off to worry about right now, but the better prepared you are, the more comfortable you’ll be as it inevitably nears.
-Getting in the habit of putting away at least two or three percent of your salary makes this a pattern to follow for life.
+Getting in the habit of putting away at least 2% or 3% of your salary makes this a pattern to follow for life.
 If your employer offers a match for your retirement savings, make sure you’re maximizing it.
 If they don’t, you may want to consider contributing even more on your own so that you don’t fall behind.
 If you’re not sure what to contribute, consider meeting with a trusted financial advisor to get on the right track.

 Get in the Habit of Paying Yourself First